canvas-medical/documentation/collections/_api/note.md

 New scopes are introduced: user/Note.read and user/Note.write.
 These scopes will not be in OAuth applications that were created prior to the release of this feature.
 Therefore to get access, you have two options:

 - Create a new [OAuth application](/api/customer-authentication)
-- Ask Canvas to add the new scopes to an existing OAuth application that you have these scopes should be added to your OAuth app’s Allowed Scopes, shown below.
-From your Admin page, navigate to oauth, then Canvas oauth application.
-Then select the application you use for accessing APIs, open it, and scroll to the bottom and add the new scopes to your allowed scopes.
+- Ask Canvas to add the new scopes to an existing OAuth application

 {:refdef: style="text-align: center;"}
 ![description](/assets/images/allowed-scopes.png){:width="70%"}